 In compiling the Cash Flow Projections, the Board has considered a downside scenario regarding the effect of reduced and delayed revenues due to slower market uptake of the Group's product offerings.
 The Cash Flow Projections prepared by the Board, including the downside scenario, indicate that the Group will still have cash reserves at the end of the forecast period.
-The Group's Cash Flow Projections assume that the MidCap revolving credit facility is available throughout the forecast period and that the term loan repayment begins in 2024.
-The availability of these facilities is dependent upon compliance with a rolling 12-month revenue covenant that is measured on a monthly basis.
-The Cash Flow Projections, including the downside scenario, indicate compliance with this covenant throughout the forecast period.
+The Group's Cash Flow Projections assume that the MidCap revolving credit facility and other credit facilities are available throughout the forecast period.
+The availability of the MidCap facility is dependent upon compliance with a rolling 12-month revenue covenant that is measured on a monthly basis.
+The other credit facility contains a debt service covenant related to the CellRight Technologies, LLC business unit which is measured on an annual basis.
+The Cash Flow Projections, including the downside scenario, indicate compliance with these covenants throughout the forecast period.